Adult Nursing BSc (Hons)

 How you'll learn

-Throughout your studies, in groups and individually, you will undertake profession specific health and social care related projects and case studies.
-These may, for example, include an appraisal of the role of the nurse in ethical and legal decision making, considering service improvement bids or complex care planning and delivery via the multi-disciplinary team.
-You will also participate in a group poster presentation demonstrating your understanding of research underpinning patient care.
+Throughout your studies, in groups and individually, you will undertake profession-specific health and social care-related projects and case studies.
+These may, for example, include an appraisal of the role of the nurse in ethical and legal decision-making, considering service improvement bids or complex care planning and delivery via the multi-disciplinary team.

 Gaining experience using simulation across a range of care settings is aimed at building your confidence and knowledge about how to act in these situations.
 You can practise and develop your clinical and interpersonal skills in a safe but realistic environment.
 We also use actors to enhance these experiences in scenarios which include breaking bad news, demonstrating emotional resilience, conflict, aggression, teaching and child protection conferences.